euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

    :scale: 60%
    :figclass: :figclass: w

-   Compression ratios for all examined solutions.
+   Compression ratios for all examined formats

 In Fig. 1 we can see how Bloscpack compares to NPY on the SSD storage type.
 The first thing to note, is that for small datasets (first column of subplots), Bloscpack does not lag behind much compared to NPY for compression and is actually slightly faster for decompression.
-However the absolute differences here are in the milisecond range, so one might perhaps argue that Bloscpack and NPY are on par for small datasets.
+However the absolute differences here are in the millisecond range, so one might perhaps argue that Bloscpack and NPY are on par for small datasets.
 As soon as we move to the medium size datasets first gains can be seen.
 Especially for the low entropy case where Bloscpack beats NPY for both compression and decompression w/o file system cache.
-For the medium entropy case, Bloscpack is slightly faster for a few settings, at least for the compression and decompression.
+For the medium entropy case, Bloscpack is slightly faster for a few settings, at least for the compression and decompression cases.
 Surprisingly, for the decompression with a hot file system cache, Bloscpack is actually 2 times slower under the compression levels 7 and 9.
 One possibility for this might be that, even though the file contents are in memory, reading from the file necessitates an initial memory-to-memory copy, before the data can actually be decompressed.
 For the high entropy case, Bloscpack is mostly slightly slower than NPY.
 For the large dataset the results are simply a scaled version of the medium dataset size results and yield no additional insights.

 Fig. 2 shows the comparison between Bloscpack, NPY and ZFile on the SSD storage type.
 In this comparison, the speed of the Blosc compressor really shines.
 For